 When opening a bank account as a non-resident, there are always risks and challenges.
 However, when you open a bank account in Russia as a non-resident, these risks and challenges can multiply, if you’re not careful.
 Let’s take a look at some of them, along with a few misconceptions below:

 The official currency of Russia is the ruble (RUB).
-And while all Russian banks use the ruble, not all of them are authorized to transact in foreign currency.
+And while all Russian banks use the ruble, not all of them can transact in foreign currency.

 So, if you want to have a foreign currency account or plan to transact in foreign currencies, make sure the Russian bank you’re opening a bank account with has the correct license authorizing it to do so.